secrez/secrez/README.md

 - Plugin architecture to allow others to add their own commands

 ## History

+__0.11.0__
+* uses @secrez/core@0.9.0, which changes the encoding from base58 to base64, making the app super faster
+* remove second factor authentication due to potentially critical issues with Python and the required libraries on MacOS (2FA will be restored as soon as a pure Javascript library is available)
+* `Bash` has been renamed `Shell`

 __0.10.8__
 * exposes a prompt mock to allow other software to run commands programmatically